0xSpaceShard/nimbora-docs/docs/concepts/products/earn/pendle_lp_integration/01-etherfi.md

 Once the transaction has been accepted on the network, a popup will appear at the bottom left of the screen to let you know.
 ![Untitled](../../../../../static/content/strategy_npeeth/npeeth_confirmation.png)

-As a result, you will receive npeETH, which is Liquid Restaking Token (LRT).
+As a result, you will receive npeETH - Nimbora yield bearing token.
 And that's it, you should be able to see your balance of Nimbora Yield Token in the portfolio section or directly into your wallet browser.

 ## Your Earning Starts Immediately!